3 Best Savings Account Types Every Arizonan Should Have

 Best Savings Account Type 3: Certificate Accounts

-Certificates of deposit (CDs)— sometimes called share certificates at credit unions—are high-end savings accounts known as time deposit accounts.
+Certificates of deposit (CDs)— sometimes called share certificates—are savings accounts known as time deposits.
 They generally pay interest at a higher rate than other bank or credit union accounts, so it should come as no surprise that there are some strings attached.

-Typical terms include six months, a year, a couple years, or five years - to name a few.
-But the term may be any period you and the bank agree on.
-The longer the term, the slightly higher the interest you may earn.
+Typical terms include six months, one year, two years or five years - to name a few.
+But the term may be different than those listed above!
 There may be a minimum deposit—often $500—and some banks may pay slightly higher rates for large deposits.
 Check out Copper State CU's CD rates and terms to learn more.

-When a CD matures, you can roll over the money into another CD, transfer your money to a different account, or have the bank or credit union send you a check.
 But you must tell the financial institution what you want it to do by the deadline it sets, or the decision will be made for you.
 If you do nothing, your money is usually reinvested into another CD with the same term.
-So speak up about it!👍
+So speak up if you have other plans for that nest egg of yours!

-What's more, some institutions will allow you to customize a share certificate (CD).
-If you have bills that come due at specific times, such as tuition payments that you must make in August and again in January, your credit union may agree to let you open one or more CDs with a special term that will mature when you need your money, even if it's not the conventional six- or twelve-month period.
+A nice option to consider is that if you have bills that come due at specific times, such as tuition payments that you must make in August and again in January, your credit union may agree to let you open one or more CDs with a special term that will mature when you need your money, even if it's not the conventional six- or twelve-month period.
 They may even offer a slightly better rate than a shorter CD.
 That way, you'll not only have the money when you need it, but it will be easier to resist the temptation to spend it on something else.

 CDs are the best savings account option when: